DenverArtMuseum/biophilia-pub/content/Glossary.md

 : the design and production of materials, structures, and systems that are modeled on biological entities and processes

 Biomorphism {#biomorphism}
-: a twentieth-century style of painting, sculpture, photography, and design with roots in the late nineteenth century; a painted, drawn, or sculptured free form or design suggestive in shape of a living organism, especially an ameba or protozoan.
+: a twentieth-century style of painting, sculpture, photography, and design with roots in the late nineteenth century; a painted, drawn, or sculptured form or design suggestive in shape of a living organism, especially an amoeba or protozoan.
 Biomorphic forms or images are ones that while abstract nevertheless refer to, or evoke, living forms such as plants and the human body.

 Biophilia {#biophilia}
 : the innate tendency to focus on life and lifelike processes